 The Governor recommends FY 2022 expenditures of \$291.8 million, including \$11.1 million SGF.
 This is a decrease of \$6.6 million, all SGF, below the agency's FY 2022 revised estimate.
 This decrease is due to the Governor not recommending the agency's enhancement request for staffing for the Administration and Unemployment Insurance Benefits programs.
 This decrease is partially offset by the Governor's recommendations for salary enhancements for customer service representatives and adjudicators and for costs to implement 2021 Special Session HB 2001, which requires the agency to investigate complaints filed under the provisions of the bill.

-HOUSE COMMITTEE RECOMMENDATION.
-The House Committee concurs with the Governor's recommendation.
+SENATE COMMITTEE RECOMMENDATION.
+The Senate Committee concurs with the Governor's recommendation with the following adjustment: